apeskinian/p4_watch-o-tron/README.md

 ### Local VS Deployment

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on Heroku.
+There are no differences between the local and deployed version of the site.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ## Credits